 THE DARK KNIGHT RETURNS6 of 12

-Thirty years after its original four-part release, Frank Miller, Klaus Janson and Lynn Varley’s The Dark Knight Returns is undeniably one of the most powerful Batman stories ever told.
+30+ years after its original four-part release, Frank Miller, Klaus Janson, and Lynn Varley’s The Dark Knight Returns is undeniably one of the most powerful Batman stories ever told.
 A violent tale acted out behind a backdrop of Cold War paranoia and nightmares of a teenage uprising, The Dark Knight Returns follows Batman as he comes out of retirement to wage war against a Gotham City who will no longer tolerate one man taking the law into his own hands.

 Miller's Bruce Wayne is a silver-haired cowboy dropped into an ’80s dystopia, a burly bag of aching bones who finds himself physically outmatched by a new generation of vicious gangs and the return of his arch-nemesis the Joker.
-Finally, as nuclear war breaks out between the U.S.A. nd the Soviet Union, it's up to Superman to take down a Batman hell-bent on cleaning up Gotham's streets.
+Finally, as nuclear war breaks out between the U.S.A. and the Soviet Union, it's up to Superman to take down a Batman hell-bent on cleaning up Gotham's streets.

 Although written and illustrated when Miller was just 29, The Dark Knight Returns feels like the work of a much older man.
 It's a satirical look at the evolving media landscape of the 1980s, when TV became more youth-oriented and even the news began to turn towards entertainment, as exemplified by the many talking heads who narrate the book's events in ways that benefit their own twisted agendas.